jigrub12/CMSC335_IPeek-a-Booo/README.md

 Allows users to enter IP Address through a form and gives info on its location and co-ordinates.

+The IPV4 Address format is a dotted quad or dotted decimal, is x.x.x.x

 There are additional pages, which show the most searched IP Addresses and a list of all IP Addresses searched.
 Youtube Video Link: